 Like many of Manrique’s designs, the garden was designed for dramatic effect.
 It sets out to deliberately surprise visitors.
 The entrance to the site bends around a central sculpture.
 This has been placed in a position that obscures the view of the garden until the last possible moment.
 Once you’ve got through the entrance, you are presented with a dramatic, panoramic view of the garden.
 From this point, steps lead down into the garden itself.

-Inside the amphitheater, there are two domed structures that house the cafeteria and the garden shop.
-This sells traditional gift items and is also well stocked with cactus plants.
+Inside the amphitheatre, there are two domed structures that house the cafeteria and the garden shop.
+This sells traditional gift items and is of course well stocked with cactus plants.

 Manrique designed a special cactus motif which you’ll see throughout the site.
 It’s on door handles, in the large wrought iron gates at the front, and in a variety of abstract forms elsewhere on the site.

 Various water features were also added complete with goldfish.
 These make the garden seem a bit like an oasis.
 There is even a small volcanic beach.

 Located underneath the restored windmill and set into the far wall of the quarry are the bar and restaurant.
 Inside the bar, there is a beautiful spiral staircase with a central sculpture leading out to a terrace area.
 Outside the giant sails on the terrace provide shelter from the sun whilst you enjoy a snack or drink and enjoy the views over the cactus gardens.

 If you are feeling adventurous the cafe actually serves a cactus burger.
 The tasty burger is made with tunera cactus, potato, maize, and onion.
 Eaten in South America for hundreds of years, cactus is very healthy as it’s full of anti-oxidants.
 It also contains taurine which is the active ingredient in a number of energy drinks.